Carlos Hathcock had 93 confirmed kills of enemy personnel, but he estimated the actual number to be between 300 and 400.

 On Feb.
 22, 1999, Carlos Hathcock died of complications from MS. He was buried at Woodlawn Memorial Gardens in Norfolk, Va.

 After learning about Carlos Hathcock, the most renown American sniper of the Vietnam war, read about Lyudmila Pavlichenko, the deadliest female sniper of World War 2.
-Then read about John Jairo Veasquez, Pablo Escobar’s top hitman.
+Then read about John Jairo Velasquez, Pablo Escobar’s top hitman.